 In 2013, Sheikh Mohammed bin Rashid Al Maktoum, the UAE’s prime minister and Emir of Dubai, declared November the 3rd the UAE Flag Day.
 On this day, gigantic UAE flags are raised across the nation to commemorate the appointment of Sheikh Zayed bin Sultan Al Nahyan as the first president of the UAE.
 Every year on the anniversary, citizens, organizations, and ministries hoist the UAE flag simultaneously and demonstrate the unity of the nation.
-The UAE Flag Day is not a public holiday though.
-Check out our list of UAE public holidays for 2022 to learn about your off days.
+For instance, the Ministry of Education encourages schools to organize activities to celebrate UAE Flag Day in a meaningful and educational manner.
+The UAE Flag Day is not a public holiday, though.
+Check out our list of UAE public holidays for 2023 to learn about your off days.

 Rules Regarding the Display of the UAE Flag

-Aside from the unofficial law that obliges the citizens to check their flags every 45 days, there is also an official law stating that any UAE national flag on official display must be changed every 6 months.
-This ensures that all the publicly displayed UAE flags remain in good condition.
+Aside from the unofficial law that obliges citizens to check their flags every 45 days, there is also an official law stating that any UAE national flag on official display must be changed every 6 months.
+This ensures that all publicly displayed UAE flags remain in excellent condition.

 This concludes the history of the UAE flag.
-The story behind the national flag of the United Arab Emirates is one of the many tales the country has to share.
-The nation’s history is full of ups and downs and yet, it has achieved a lot in the short period of time that has passed since the country’s birth.
-From the unification of the seven emirates in the early 1970s until now, the UAE has reached the highest levels of social, economic, and technological development.
+The story behind the United Arab Emirates national flag is one of many tales the country has to share.
+The nation’s history is full of ups and downs, and yet, it has achieved a lot in the short period of time since the country’s birth.
+From the unification of the seven Emirates in the early 1970s until now, the UAE has reached the highest levels of social, economic, and technological development.

 Thanks to the new UAE nationality laws, foreigners can now become UAE citizens by offering their talents or through investment.
-If you want to become a UAE national and benefit from the myriad useful perks that come with owning the nation’s passport, you can start by buying property in the UAE.
-Our team at dxboffplan.com can guide you through every step of your purchase.
+If you want to become a UAE national and benefit from the myriad useful perks that come with owning the nation’s passport, you can start by buying UAE off-plan projects.
+Our team can guide you through every step of your purchase.